top of page

 I saw these beautiful fruit in the market and had to use them in a few recipes.
 Gooseberries are a tart, crunchy berry that is quite addictive.
 They are used for chutneys and pickles, as in this recipe, but also sauced and used to add a tart flavor to dishes.
 When they ripen, they turn a yellowish color and are sweeter and are used for pies, sherbets and granitas (coming soon on this blog).

-This super simple recipe is perfect for those who like a variety of pickles, I will admit with embarrassment that I have about 10 varieties open on any given day.
-This pickle is spicy, tart and a deliciously fragrant oil is what makes this pickle wonderful.
-It pairs wonderfully with a variety of dishes like khichidis, dals and spice pan sautéed vegetables.
+This super simple recipe is perfect for those who like a variety of pickles.
+I will admit with embarrassment that I have about 10 varieties open on any given day.
+This pickle is spicy and tart, and a deliciously fragrant oil makes it wonderful.
+It pairs wonderfully with a variety of dishes like khichdi, dals, and spice pan sautéed vegetables.

-This is my favorite South Indian cookbook from one of my favorite cookbook authors.
-This is one of the first cookbook I bought over 25 years ago and it has seen a lot of time in the kitchen.
-I absolutely love every recipe from this cookbook, and recommend it highly to everyone, whether a casual home cook or a chef.
+This is my favourite South Indian cookbook from one of my favourite cookbook authors.
+It was the first cookbook I bought over 25 years ago, and it has seen a lot of time in the kitchen.
+I absolutely love every recipe from this cookbook and recommend it highly to everyone, whether a casual home cook or a chef.

 Ingredients: